-NO(2025) 0.15 EFTS OL, OC 18 points Archaeological analysis of the emergence of a globalised modern world since ca. 1500 AD, with consideration of issues including colonialism, culture contact, missionisation, diaspora, ethnicity, class, gender and indigeneity.
+18 points 0.15 EFTS OL, OC Archaeological analysis of the emergence of a globalised modern world since ca. 1500 AD, with consideration of issues including colonialism, culture contact, missionisation, diaspora, ethnicity, class, gender and indigeneity.

-R ARCH 202, ANTH 216
+ARCH 202, ANTH 216

-Note: May not be credited together with ARCH 210 passed in 2013
+Note: May not be credited together with ARCH 210 passed in 2013.